HAPPY

 The entire script with comments and pictures are on the

-Originally created for a 20-day shooting schedule, I found it unnecessary into the second week.
-Runaway Nightmare’s lost Production Boards found!
+SCRIPT page Runaway Nightmare’s lost Production Boards found!
 On Cartel’s office wall.
-Notice working title as ‘Platinum Bombshell.
+Notice working title as ‘Platinum Bombshell.’

 “Is Gone With The Wind art?”
 “No. Not at all.
 But it is entertainment.” – GWTW producer, David O. Selznick